nathanReitinger/4182-project1/README.md

 sudo ./install.sh
 ```

-4. with the server running (see email with password) execute the program
+4. with the server running (see next section) execute the program

 ```
 python3 fuzzer.py